Kirstjen Nielsen: Resignation

 In May 2018, The New York Times reported that Nielsen considered resigning after President Trump berated her during a cabinet meeting for what he described as her failure to secure U.S. borders.
 The newspaper reported that there was tension between Nielsen and Trump after she and other DHS officials resisted Trump's call to separate undocumented immigrant parents from their children while in custody.
 The reporting was confirmed to Politico and Reuters by a source at the DHS.
 Nielsen denied that she threatened to resign.

 Nielsen submitted her resignation as secretary of homeland security on April 7, 2019, after a White House meeting with President Trump, two days after the president announced he wanted to go in a "tougher" direction on immigration.
 She had cut short a week-long trip to Europe where she was going to discuss cybersecurity and terror threats with senior United Kingdom and Swedish government officials.

 Trump also had tweeted, on April 7, that Kevin McAleenan, the U.S. Customs and Border Protection Commissioner, would become acting secretary.
 Trump announced that intention following the resignation of Nielsen on April 7, 2019.
 Legally, under 6 U.S.C. §113(g), the role would have fallen to then Acting Deputy Secretary Claire Grady.
 That succession was made legal after Trump forced Grady, the next in line, to resign on April 9.
 In a tweet, Nielsen had said that she had agreed to remain in her position until April 10, 2019 "to assist with an orderly transition and ensure that key DHS missions are not impacted."

 On April 5, immigration and civil rights groups had urged companies listed in the Fortune 500 not to hire senior Trump administration officials who were involved in planning, carrying out, or defending the separation of migrant children from their parents.
 On April 8, a petition aimed at scholars and media figures began circulating, with signers vowing not to "associate myself in any way" with any think tank or university department that employs Nielsen.

 In a piece summarizing Nielsen's tenure at DHS, Voxs Dara Lind wrote that Nielsen had been "arguably the most aggressive secretary in the department's short history".

 Post-DHS career

 In October 2019, the Trump administration announced that Nielsen had been appointed to the National Infrastructure Advisory Council.
+Her term ended at the end of the first Trump administration.

+She is the president of Lighthouse Strategies, LLC.

 In January 2024, D-Wave Systems (a quantum computing company) announced that Nielsen will serve as a member of the board of directors of the company.

+In April 2025, the international law firm Pillsbury Winthrop Shaw Pittman announced that Nielsen would join the group as a Senior Policy Advisor.
+Also in April 2025, Nielsen joined the ransomware company Halcyon as a Strategic Advisor.